preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 **Video assets:**
 - Recorded against a removable backdrop (green screen or similar)
 - Silent footage of the character "speaking" — mouth moving, body expressing
-- Organized by **emotion** (neutral, happy, sad, angry, etc.)
+- Organized by **state** (neutral, happy, sad, angry, etc.)
-- Each emotion has **angles** (front-34, back-34) for different shot compositions
+- Each state has **angles** (front-34, back-34) for different shot compositions
+- **One long continuous video per state/angle** — the engine plays random portions based on dialogue duration
 - WebM format with alpha channel for transparency

 **Audio assets:**
 - Gibberish "language" unique to the character
-- Phrases/sounds organized by emotion
+- Organized by state
-- Short clips that can be sequenced to fill any dialogue length
+- **One long continuous recording per state** — the engine plays random portions based on text length
+- Duration is estimated from word count; a random start point is chosen (seeded for determinism)
+- Hard cuts at start/end are intentional — constraints as style

-**Key property:** A character can exist with minimal assets (one emotion, a handful of sounds) and still be fully functional.
+**Key property:** A character can exist with minimal assets (one state, one audio file) and still be fully functional.
 The system discovers capabilities from what exists in the folders.

 ### Locations